With the combination of a small number of people + software + servers and robots

 The first four years were positioned as the primary mission," says Suzanne Dodd, who returned as project manager in 2010 after 20 years away from the Voyager team.
 But if there was an option to add something to the four-year mission that wasn't needed but would cost 10% more, the engineering team chose it.
 And they didn't specifically report it to the top."

 They didn't have microprocessors in them.
 It didn't exist."
 The engineers who designed Voyager could not rely on a vast computer program to help drive the spacecraft.
-The mission could have lasted this long because it was built almost entirely into the hardware," he said.
+The mission could have lasted this long because it was built almost entirely into the hardware.
 Today's engineers wouldn't know how to do that.
 It's doubtful that anyone today could build a spacecraft as simple as this one."

 We must use all the technology we can think of at the present time to meet the challenges that lie ahead, and we must think about the margins and build them up a little further in advance.